-Glioblastoma is the most common high grade (cancerous) primary brain tumour in adults.
+Glioblastomas are the most common high grade (cancerous) primary brain tumour in adults.
 They can also occur, rarely, in children.
-Glioblastomas belong to a group of brain tumours known as gliomas as it grows from a type of brain cell called a glial cell.
+Glioblastomas belong to a group of brain tumours known as gliomas, as they grow from a type of brain cell called a glial cell.

 There are different types of glioblastoma:

-There is nothing you could have done, or avoided doing, that would have prevented you from developing a brain tumour.
+There is nothing you could have done, or avoided doing, that would have caused you to develop a brain tumour.

-As with most brain tumours, the cause of glioblastoma is not known.
+As with most brain tumours, why glioblastomas begin to grow is not known.
 The Brain Tumour Charity is funding research into possible causes, focussed around our genes.